AshwinCarvalho999/react-redux-capstone/README.md

 # 📖 Metrics webapp <a name="about-project"></a>

-This React capstone project (remember what are they?)is about building a mobile web application to check a list of metrics (numeric values) that you will create making use of React and Redux.
-Also using an API that provides numeric data aboutCountry-stats
+This React capstone project is about building a mobile web application to check a list of metrics (numeric values) that will create making use of React and Redux.
+Also using an API that provides numeric data about all Country Stats.

 ## 🛠 Built With <a name="built-with"></a>